Your creative future starts here:

 “One of the best ways of getting to know people in the industry, is to go to film festivals or animation festivals,” said Oscar-nominated animator, Joanna Quinn, to the British Film Institute.

 If you are looking to kickstart your career, develop new skills or refresh the ones you already have, the short courses offered by UAL are delivered by industry experts with the overarching benefit of equipping you with skills and insights that you can easily transfer to your career or personal projects.
-Take a look at our diverse collection of short courses and find out how they can help you!
+Take a look at our upcoming summer 2021 short courses as well as our range of online courses to find out how they can help you.